Locations:

 Damage to a thigh muscle can increase the chances that you’ll injure yourself even more.
 Talk to a healthcare provider if you have:

-• Inability to bend or extend the hip or knee.
+• An inability to bend or extend your hip or knee

-• Loss of feeling or persistent weakness in the thigh or hip.
+• Loss of feeling or persistent weakness in your thigh or hip

-• Popping or snapping noise in the leg.
+• Popping or snapping noise in your leg

 A note from Cleveland Clinic

-The thighs contain many muscles that control movement of the hips and legs.
-The main types are the adductors, hamstrings, pectineus, quadriceps and sartorius.
-Thigh muscle injuries are common, especially strains, pulls and tears in athletes.
-Call your healthcare provider if you have pain, numbness or weakness, or any trouble putting weight on your leg.
+Your thighs contain many different muscles that control movement of your hips and legs.
+But thigh muscle injuries, like strains and tears, are common, especially in athletes.
+If you have pain, numbness or weakness, or any trouble putting weight on your leg, call a healthcare provider.
+They can help diagnose your symptoms and recommend treatment to get you on your feet again.

 Medically Reviewed